A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The free-path case

-Under these conditions we can prove existence of a unique solution of (\ref{eqs}), which lead to solution for $\R$ and $\theta$ once the initial point $\R(0,t_{0})$ and the initial orientation $\theta(0,t_{0})$ of the first end are prescribed.
-The detailed proof is provided in the Appendix.
-We only stress here the fact that the problem can be reduced to an integro-differential equation for the variable $s_{0}$ alone, while all the other unknowns can be deduced consequentially.
-In particular, the curvature $k$ can be deduced from $s_{0}$ through the third boundary condition in (\ref{BCs}), which comes from the vanishing of the active moment $M^{\alpha}$ at the leading edge.
+In order to solve the locomotion problem, we need to find the unknown functions $N(s,t)$, $H(s,t)$, $f(s,t)$, together with $s_{0}(t)$ and $k(s_{0}(t)+s)$.
+The three equations of motion and the three boundary conditions \eqref{BCs} are sufficient to solve this problem uniquely.
+This leads to a unique solution also for $\R$ and $\theta$, once the initial position $\R(0,t_{0})$ and orientation $\theta(0,t_{0})$ of the first end are prescribed, by integrating the equations $\theta_s=k$ and $\R_s=\Gam$ as done, e.g., in \cite{HuShe,HuShe2}.
+The detailed proof is provided in the Appendix, and we only sketch here the heuristic argument behind it.

+A key role is played by the third boundary condition in \eqref{BCs}, coming from the vanishing of the bending moment at the leading edge.
 This latter condition, namely,

-assigns a crucial role to the active curvature in the determination of the geometry of the path followed by the robot.
+assigns a crucial role to the spontaneous curvature at the leading edge in determining the path followed by the system.
 Thus, the value of $\alpha$ at $s=L$ operates as a ``steering wheel'' while the internal values of the spontaneous curvature supply the active force for propulsion, as it was for the channel case.
-The following section provides an illustrative example of these two key mechanisms.